bocadilloproject/bocadillo/docs/getting-started/tutorial.md

 INFO: Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

-2. Run the `client.py` script, and start chatting!
+2. Run the `client.py` script again, and start chatting!
 You shouldn't see any difference from before.
 In particular, Diego responds just as fast.

 ```
-$ python client.py
 > Hello!
 Hi
 > I would like to order a sandwich